sahil0094/sahil0094/README.md

 ### I'm a Data Scientist

-- 🔭 I’m currently working as an Analytics Consultant
+- 🔭 I’m currently working as an Senior Data Scientist at PwC
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently working on implementing Gen AI for business in production
-- 🥅 2021 Goals: Learn Deep Learning
+- 🥅 2023 Goals: Create Secondary source of income
 - ⚡ Fun fact: I love to play football

 ### Connect with me: